malltaf/WSL-VPN/README.md

 For example, create a trigger in the task scheduler for a vpn connection event:
 Microsoft-Windows-NetworkProfile/Operational
 event code 10000
-And the condition is to run only when connected to your network (choose the name of the vpn network)
+And the condition is to run only when connected to your network (select the name of the vpn network on the Conditions tab).